Technical and Professional Writing Certificate

-- Students must complete a minimum of 9 upper-division (3000- level or higher) credit hours.
+- Students must complete a minimum of six upper-division (3000- level or higher) credit hours.

-- Students must earn a minimum grade of C- (1.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of C- (1.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 3.0.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 - All credits for the certificate must be completed with CU Denver faculty.